OpenHearing/TabSINT/Specifications/dpgram/dpgram.rst

 Algorithm
 --------------

 See `firmware specification <https://code.crearecomputing.com/hearingproducts/open-hearing-group/open-hearing-firmware/-/blob/main/Specifications/swept_dpoae.rst?ref_type=heads>`_.
-The DPGRAM exam runs a series of firmware DPGRAM exams, where each step in the series runs a single frequency (same start and end frequency for each step).
+The DPGRAM exam runs a series of firmware Swept DPOAE exams, where each step in the series runs a single frequency (same start and end frequency for each step).
 This exam specifies which frequencies to run.

 Implementation
 --------------